Posts

 Image

-Update August 8, 2025 The Science Behind How Cycling Can Boost Sexual Wellness — For Men & Women 🚴♂️ Real Talk from a Long-Distance Cyclist: I’m not a doctor — just a senior cyclist who’s logged over 150,000 miles and noticed something unexpected: cycling made my overall confidence and connection in life better.
-Here’s what the science says, and what I’ve experienced firsthand.
+Updated November 23, 2025 The Science Behind How Cycling Can Boost Sexual Wellness — For Men & Women 🚴♂️ Real Talk from a 70-Year-Old Long-Distance Cyclist: I’m not a doctor — just a rider who’s logged more than 150,000 miles and started noticing changes I didn’t expect.
+Cycling improved my confidence, energy, and even intimacy.
+Here’s what the science actually says — and what I’ve learned firsthand.
 Can Cycling Improve Sexual Wellness?
-Yes — cycling can improve sexual wellness for both men and women by boosting blood flow, strengthening pelvic floor muscles, and increasing overall endurance.
-Regular riding enhances circulation to the lower body, which supports sexual health and responsiveness.
-To avoid discomfort or numbness, use a properly fitted saddle and adjust your riding position.
-Cycling is more than just a way to stay fit.
-For me, it turned out to be a powerful tool for improving energy, confidence, and even intimacy.
-That might sound s...
+Yes — regular cycling can improve sexual wellness for both men and women by boosting blood flow, strengthening pelvic floor muscles, improving endurance, and reducing stress.
+Proper bike fit and a pressure-relief saddle are essential for avoiding numbness and discomfort.
+Cycling does far more than keep your legs and lungs strong.
+For me — a 70-year-old cyclist still riding over 140 miles a week — it ended up improving confidence, energy, and overall connection in ways I didn’t expect.
+What...

 How to Prevent Knee Injuries in Cyclists: Training Tips That Matter